Webring Technology

 SimpleRing

-SimpleRing logoSimpleRing was commercial webring software and not released to the public under one of the copyleft licenses.
+SimpleRing logoSimpleRing (Internet Archive) was commercial webring software and not released to the public under one of the copyleft licenses.
 SimpleRing was a CGI Perl program and appeared on the PerlCoders site in 2001.
 Membership to PerlCoders cost $175, and the CGI Perl program SimpleRing was free to members but others had to pay $100 for the program.
 I have not been able to find any freely available copy of it (January 2003)

 SourceForge